Methods and Controversies in Parapsychology (PSYL10149)

 Covering lectures and priority readings from weeks 1-5.
 The mid-term MCQ test is a summative assessment (so the mark will provide numerical feedback as to grade).
 Also, as the MCQ test is designed to assess foundational knowledge about the course topic, performance on the MCQ test will provide formative feedback as to whether students have a good grasp of the foundations or need to do some more study to consolidate knowledge and provide the necessary basis for more advanced parts of the course.

 One answer from a choice of three topics set by the course organiser.
-The essay questions will be released in the final lecture of the course and Prof Watt will give essay advice during the final lecture.
+Prof Watt will give essay advice in the final week of the course.

 Relationship Between Assessment and Learning Outcomes